-Credit Suisse Group AG (CS) issued $51.4 million of one-year notes on Aug.
+Credit Suisse Group AG (CS:US) issued $51.4 million of one-year notes on Aug.
 10 tied to the group of international stock indexes, the largest such sale this year.
 The notes yield twice the gains of the basket to a limit of 19.2 percent, with protection from the first 10 percent of losses, according to a prospectus filed with the SEC.

 Banks create structured notes by packaging debt with derivatives to offer customized bets to retail investors while earning fees and raising money.
 Derivatives are contracts whose value is derived from stocks, bonds, commodities and currencies, or events such as changes in interest rates or the weather.

 To contact the reporter on this story: Kevin Dugan in New York at email@example.com